Steve Bannon: Departure from the White House

 Bannon's employment in the White House ended on August 18, 2017, less than a week after the August 11–12, 2017, Charlottesville Unite the Right rally which degenerated into violence and acrimony.
 Whereas members of both political parties condemned the hatred and violence of white nationalists, neo-Nazis and alt-right activists, The New York Times noted that Trump "was the only national political figure to spread blame for the 'hatred, bigotry and violence' that resulted in the death of one person to 'many sides'."
 The decision to blame "many sides" was reported to have come from Bannon.
 The NAACP released a statement saying that while they "acknowledge and appreciate President Trump's disavowment of the hatred which has resulted in a loss of life today", they called on Trump "to take the tangible step to remove Steve Bannon – a well-known white supremacist leader – from his team of advisers".
-The statement further described Bannon as a "symbol of white nationalism" who "energized that sentiment" through his current position within the White House.
+The statement further described Bannon as a "symbol of white nationalism" who "energized that sentiment" through his position within the White House.

 Some sources stated that White House chief of staff John F. Kelly asked Bannon on August 18, 2017, to submit his immediate resignation in lieu of being fired.
 Bannon, however, stated he was not fired but rather submitted his two-week resignation notice on August 4, 2017.
 He reminded The Weekly Standard that he had joined then-presidential candidate Trump's campaign on August 14, 2016, and said he'd "always planned on spending one year", but that he stayed a few more days due to the Unite the Right rally in Charlottesville, Virginia.

 In an official statement, White House press secretary Sarah Huckabee Sanders said: "John Kelly and Steve Bannon have mutually agreed today would be Steve's last day.
 We are grateful for his service and wish him the best."
 The same day, Breitbart News announced that Bannon would return to the site as executive chairman.
 Several weeks after his departure it was reported that Trump still called Bannon using his personal cell phone and was only calling when chief of staff Kelly was not around.
 The Washington Post reported in October 2017 that Trump and Bannon remained in regular contact.